 Both those you start and those that come about on their own.
-Is where your focus should reside.
+This is where your focus should reside.

-6. Take The Time To Understand The Truth About Change
+Take the Time to Understand The Truth About Change

 God brings in seasons and he takes seasons out.
-A wise ruler an ancient Babylon skilled in interpreting seasons wrote.
+A wise ruler in ancient Babylon skilled in interpreting seasons wrote.